AHarman/AdvancedArchitecture/readme.txt

+All programs are in the "programs" directory.

-In order to assemble run a program, first assemble it with the command:
+In order to run a program use the following command:

-python assembler [filename]

-This will produce an output file with the same name but the extension changed to .out.
-Run this program with the command

-python cpu.py [filename]

-test.txt and test.out have been included for testing.
+python simulator.py -f path/to/program -a -e NUMBEROFEXECUTEUNITS

+Where NUMBEROFEXECUTEUNITS is the number of execute units you wish to use.
+I recommend capping this number at 16, although it can be set higher.

+To enter interactive debug mode, use the option -id

+In order for a full list of options, use the command python simulator.py -h